phamthiminhtu/terraform/README.md

 # terraform

-This repo is to centralize the code that I used to create Cloud resources (at the moment it only has GCP) for other personal projects using Terraform.
+This repo is to centralize the code that I used to create Cloud resources (only GCP up to now) for other personal projects using Terraform.
 ```
 ├── README.md
 ├── archive